Skip to Content

 Serving Suggestions

-• Freeze Let the chicken cool, then transfer it to a freezer-safe container or bag.
-Baked tandoori chicken freezes for up to 2-3 months.
+• Freeze: Let the chicken cool and transfer it to a freezer-safe container or bag.
+Baked tandoori chicken freezes for up to 4-6 months.

-• Thaw – Defrost the chicken in the refrigerator overnight.
+• Thaw: Defrost the frozen chicken in the refrigerator overnight.

 Frequently Asked Questions